acbrandao/Javascript/Javascript_Pong/README.md

 # HTML/Javascript Pong
-This Javascript HTML Pong Game was created mostly via prompts  from chatGPT..
+This Javascript HTML Pong Game was created mostly via prompts from chatGPT.
+It took a while , and its a lot more involveed than just saying, ChatGPT *Write me a Pong html game*

 ## The Game  : Pong

-Pong is considered the first graphical video game, borrowing elements form table/tenis, you simply use your digital paddle to hit the ball to the other side.
+Pong is considered the first graphical video game, You can find the fascinating history here..[https://en.wikipedia.org/wiki/Pong](Wikipedia Pong} borrowing elements form table/tenis, you simply use your digital paddle to hit the ball to the other side.

 ![HTML Pong](pong-html.png)